wardgielis/facebook_bday_liker/README.md

 It works on XPATH, so it may require some tuning before use.

 *After the use heartfully comment every post, showing that you aren't a soulless coder.*

+#Started with this script from Ebergam, but updated it to suit my needs and celebrate my birthday on a lazy way :D